 John Hatch arranged for Ted and Jackie Parrish to record a conversation in his living room in May 2019 to talk about Ted's work with housing and tenants rights in Boston.
-(Video recording.)
+(Amateur video recording by Victor Schoenbach.)

 Ted and JacquelineParrish have six children, most of whom were educated in the Chapel Hill/Carrboro Public Schools.
-Ted noted that, in the local educational system at the time, the highest ranking for a black student had been 128thfrom the top of the class.
-This had inspired him to run for a position on the Chapel Hill/Carrboro School Board, where he served for sixteen (16) years.
+Ted noted that, in the local educational system at the time, the highest ranking for a black student had been 128th from the top of the class.
+This situation had inspired him to run for a position on the Chapel Hill/Carrboro School Board, where he served for sixteen (16) years.

 The Northside News, Vol. VII, Issue 10, June 2018, p2